Celestialglitch/swot-reservoir-wse/docs/configuration.md

 swot-reservoir-wse config show
 ```

-A configuration has the following general structure:
+A typical configuration has the following structure:

 ```json
 {